lylhw13/vs_Hugo/content/post/zhaopin/wait_calssify.md

 Can you tell me what kind of projects that I will be involved if I got an offer on this job?
 Will there be any in-hours training from the company?

+- where do you see yourself in five years?

+Job Summary
+Building on market leading virtual Evolved Packet Core (EPC) applications, Ericsson is dedicated to supporting our customers on a smooth evolution from EPC to dual mode core operations, 5G EPC and 5GC.
+We ensure flexibility, fast time to market and efficiency in operations.
+On the way, Ericsson Cloud Packet Core - which supports more than 100 commercial virtual EPC customer networks - today provides a variety of use cases.
+Responsibilities:
+· Participate in product requirement analysis, feasibility study, implementation proposal, proposing test strategy and test analysis;
+· Specify, develop, set up and maintain a design environment;
+· Program SW modules / blocks;
+· Prepare test specification, execute test cases, issue trouble reports and follow up Trouble Report status;
+· Perform Trouble Shooting, Customer Support and Product Deployment;
+· Contribute to continuous Improvements of Products and Processes;
+· Develop Domain Specific Technical Competence and Knowledge;
+· Support team for troubleshooting and competence development.
+Requirements for Product Developer:
+· University Bachelor or master’s degree in any of the following majors: Software Engineering, Computer Science, Telecommunications or Electrical Engineering is required;
+· Project experience in relevant domain with solid understanding on TCP/IP network;
+· Knowledge of Telecommunications (GSM/GPRS, WCDMA and LTE systems) network, especially packet core part is an advantage;
+· Solid programming skill on C/C++ etc.;
+· Familiar with LINUX platform and its administration, LINUX script and tools ;
+· Familiar with Agile software development is an advantage;
+· Experience on Erlang programing is an advantage;
+· Have the passion to develop high quality software;
+· Ability to learn new technology quickly and apply to work tasks;
+· Innovative and solution thinking abilities;
+· Open minded and willing to take challenge;
+· Good English communication skills (both in written and verbal), able to express own thinking clearly.

 工作中，通过物理分析，求解数学方程，使用python进行快速原型，最后C/C++代码落地。